AndersDeath/diary2/000-current.md

 # 17 September - Sunday - Yerevan - 353 day of immigration

 THis day wasn't nice.
 I felt bad.
 My back is in bad condition.
 It hurts.
 I need to start doing sport again.
 I will do it tomorrow morning.
 It's an important thing.
 I don't pay enough attention to my body.
 I am 35 years old and it's the edge when I need to start doing something with it.
 Additionally I was working a lot on one of my articles.
 I also changed structure of Holy Theory.
-I made architectural mistake initially.
+I made architectural mistake initially and now It's a time to fix it.